Elakkiyalossini-V/Elakkiyalossini-V/README.md

   <a href="https://github.com/Elakkiyalossini-V"><img src="https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white" /></a>
 </p>

-🧑‍💻 About Me
+### 🧑‍💻 About Me

-🎓 Final-year B.Sc.
-Computer Science student
-📊 Passionate about Data Analytics and Data Science
-🔍 I enjoy turning raw data into clear, actionable insights 🌱 Currently sharpening my skills in advanced SQL and Python-based data analysis 🤝 Open to internships, collaborations, and data-related projects
+I'm a final-year B.Sc.
+Computer Science student with a strong interest in **data analytics and data science**.
+I enjoy working with data end-to-end — from cleaning and querying it, to building dashboards that make it easy to act on.

+- 🔭 Currently strengthening my skills in **SQL, Python, and Power BI** through hands-on projects
+- 📊 Focused on transforming raw datasets into clear, decision-ready insights and dashboards
+- 🌱 Continuously learning — from advanced SQL techniques to data visualization best practices
+- 🎯 Working toward a role as a Data Analyst, applying analytical thinking to real business problems
+- 🤝 Open to internships, collaborations, and opportunities in data analytics

+📫 Feel free to connect — I'm always glad to discuss data, analytics, or potential opportunities.